brainstormsecurity/bigspring-hugo/exampleSite/content/english/_index.md

         link : "contact"

     # service item loop
-    - title : "A discrete and proven social engineering testing company"
+    - title : "So what is a physical penetration test?"
       images:
       - "images/shoulder surfing tran.gif"
       - "images/dumpster tran.gif"
-      content : "A successful social engineering testing programme has well defined objectives and covers several approaches.
-These include remote digital techniques including leveraging email, text message, phone call and even post.
-For complete coverage, in person techniques that achieve physical access should also be conducted.
-When all these approaches are included in a social engineering test, a true picture of strengths and weaknesses, as it relates to people, begins to emerge."
+      content : "We break in to your facility and seek access to your most valuable assets.
+We are after your property, data, and even your people.
+Furthermore, we do this using the same tools and techniques a real threat actor would.
+We then give you a detailed report on exactly how we did it, and make recommendations on how to prevent real attacks."
       button:
         enable : true
-        label : "Check out our training services" link : "training"
+        label : "Check out our security testing services" link : "security-testing"

     # service item loop
-    - title : "So what is a physical penetration test?"
+    - title : "Extortion Negotiation"
       images:
       - "images/nervous lady.jpg"
-      content : "We break in to your facility and seek access to your most valuable assets.
-We are after your property, data, and even your people.
-Furthermore, we do this using the same tools and techniques a real threat actor would.
-We then give you a detailed report on exactly how we did it, and make recommendations on how to prevent real attacks."
+      content : "Our professional team of cyber extortion case managers will negotiate 24/7 on your behalf and won’t stop until directed to or your incident is resolved
+      You can focus on managing your recovery while Brainstorm Security works within your timeline to get to a desired result.
+Leverage our cexperienced negotiators to ensure both ransom amount and risks are minimised"
       button:
         enable : true
-        label : "Find out more about our social engineering penetration tests" link : "security-testing"
+        label : "Find out more about our ransom extortion negotiation services"
+      - "images/nervous lady.jpg"
+        link : "ransomware-negotiation"

     # service item loop
     - title : "A security company standing different from others"